bioked/robotics-adaptive-survey/README.md

 # Robotics Adaptive Survey

-This flask-based survey tool is designed to collect information from participants through an intake form for an HRI survey.
-Built with Python and Flask, it uses simple branching based on the respondent's experience and comfort level operating a robot.
-Responses are stored as CSV.
+This flask-based survey tool is designed to collect information from study participants.
+More specifically, it collects self-report intake questionnaires so that a study owner can interpret them.
+Built with Python and Flask, the tool uses simple branching based on the respondent's experience and comfort level operating a robot.
+Results are stored as CSV.
 It also includes researcher-facing routes and API endpoints (WIP).

 ## Run